rdm4bs/datathon2024/intro_gis.md

     <br>
     <em>One example: The cylindrical Mercator projection.<br>From <a href="https://docs.qgis.org/3.28/en/docs/gentle_gis_introduction/coordinate_reference_systems.html">QGIS Documentation</a>, GNU Free Documentation License.</em>
 </p>

-Are you viewing geodata on your screen?
-Then it is already projected into 2D 😎!
-For that, conventional Cartesian coordinates are used, also allowing measurements in real *metres*, yay:
-- `x` as "easting"
-- `y` as "northing"

 You will encounter different projected coordinate systems when mapping spatial data around Germany:
 - [ETRS89 / UTM zone 32N](https://epsg.io/25832) (EPSG:25832) which is recommended to be used for governmental data.